Bulk Upload WooCommerce Product Photos from Your Phone

 If you are assigning images to many products at once, here are some efficiency tips:

-- Use the Quick Edit feature — from the product list (Products > All Products), hover over a product and click "Quick Edit."
+- From the product list (Products > All Products), hover over a product and click "Quick Edit."
 While Quick Edit does not let you change images directly, it is useful for updating other product data in bulk alongside your image updates.

-- Work in browser tabs — open multiple product edit pages in separate tabs so you can switch quickly between products without waiting for full page loads.
+- Open multiple product edit pages in separate browser tabs so you can switch quickly between products without waiting for full page loads.

-- Filter the Media Library — when selecting images, use the search field to filter by your descriptive file names.
+- When selecting images, use the Media Library search field to filter by your descriptive file names.
 If you named your files well (e.g.,

-blue-canvas-tote-*), finding the right images is instant. - Upload images in product order — if you photograph and upload products sequentially, the Media Library will naturally display them in the same order, making assignment faster.
+blue-canvas-tote-*), finding the right images is instant. - If you photograph and upload products sequentially, the Media Library will naturally display them in the same order, making assignment faster.

 Image Optimization for WooCommerce

 Product page speed directly affects conversion rates.
-Amazon's famous finding that every 100ms of latency cost them 1% in sales applies to every online store.
+Slow pages lose sales.
+That is not a theory.
 Large, unoptimized images are the most common cause of slow WooCommerce pages.

 Image Size Guidelines